martinboller/gse/README.md

 #### <i><b><u>Without a feed owner there will be no feeds!!</b></u> (ask me how I know)</i>

 If you want to change feedowner, the following commands can be used to create another account and make that the feedowner.
-You can also just change it in install-GSE-2021.sh <u>before</u> running it the first time.
+You can also just change it in install-gse.sh <u>before</u> running it the first time.

 ```
 su gvm -c '/opt/gvm/sbin/gvmd --create-user=MyOwnUser'